 We are also finding growing interest by first home buyers in established homes especially in the coastal strip between Mandurah and Rockingham.
 These first home buyers understand that homes in this coastal location represent excellent value for money compared to building a new home in more inland suburbs such as Baldivis.

-Most will understand that timing is everything when selling a home, so it comes as no surprise that owners should list their home for sale during periods when buyers are more active in the real estate market, such a spring.
+Most will understand that timing is everything when selling a home, so it comes as no surprise that owners should list their home for sale during periods when buyers are more active in the real estate market, such as spring.

 If you are considering upgrading and selling your property in the coming weeks, have a serious chat with your local agent and ask them about the buyer interest in your suburb.
-Many suburbs in Perth are driving the cities recovery and are in high demand with spring buyers.
+Many suburbs in Perth are driving the city's recovery and are in high demand with spring buyers.

 OUR TIPS FOR SELLING YOUR HOME THIS SPRING...

 Finding an agent: